 The motherboard is the backbone of a computer.
 As long as your computer’s motherboard is intact – when things go wrong – your computer is often repairable at a reasonable cost.
 Motherboard repair or replacement, on the other hand, is usually very expensive.
 Specialized tools including Microscopes, Digital Oscilloscopes, Digital Multimeters and Hot Air Reflow Stations are required to repair Motherboards.
 These tools are the bread and butter of someone who specializes in micro soldering.

 Component level repair on a Motherboard makes since when the replacement cost of the motherboard is high and smaller items soldered to the board like capacitors, resistors or BGA Chips can be obtained for considerably less money.
 The caveat is not just having the right tools for the repair but also have board schematics from the manufacturer to determine what is faulty.
 Obtaining board level schematics is becoming more and more difficult as manufacturers are turning their nose up to right to repair.
 Truth be told <Insert Computer Company Here> doesn’t make any money when you have your device repaired.
-The right of repair may not rank up there with the “unalienable rights” to life, liberty and the pursuit of happiness mentioned in the Declaration of Independence.
+The right to repair may not rank up there with the “unalienable rights” to life, liberty and the pursuit of happiness mentioned in the Declaration of Independence.
 But for modern consumers, it’s meaningful on multiple levels — for the concept of ownership and for privacy, personal economics and environmental sustainability.

 Hopefully your stumbled across this blog before you need a System Board replaced or repaired, because there are several things you can do to prolonging the life of your motherboard.
 Here is a list of different reasons your computer’s motherboard might fail and suggestions to prevent failure.